elliot-nelson/js13k-2025-ashes-of-ulthar/log.md

-  now down to 169 bytes over... but does it work ready to start polishing... but now up to 309 byte sover -heightmap slightly: down to 298
+  now down to 169 bytes over... but does it work ready to start polishing... but now up to 309 byte sover -heightmap slightly: down to 298 many tiny iterations: down to 252

+More revamping
+  DELETE: Bridge.
+All gone.